ray-project/ray/doc/source/rllib/rllib-connector.rst

             lambda actions, states, fetches: 2 * actions, states, fetches )

-Mutiple connectors can be composed into a ``ConnectorPipeline``, which handles proper running of all children connectors in sequence and provides basic operations to modify and update the composition of connectors.
+Multiple connectors can be composed into a ``ConnectorPipeline``, which handles proper running of all children connectors in sequence and provides basic operations to modify and update the composition of connectors.

 ``ConnectorPipeline`` also has agent and action versions: